Frequently asked questions

 Attention!
 Since the bodies involved are not required to transmit this information to the Unitary Monitoring System, the OpenCoesione data source for projects, the information on the start and end of a project are not always available.
 In particular, the project end date may not have been loaded in the monitoring system even if the project has been completed.
 In order to determine the state of execution of the project, it may therefore be helpful to look not only at this information but also a the ratio between payments made and the total funding of the project.

-The variable “total public funding” (the value of the funding displayed on the home page and the other aggregate pages on the website) therefore represents, for OpenCoesione, the part of the value of a project funded by public sources of financing.
+For OpenCoesione the variable “total public funding” (the value of the funding displayed on the home page and the other aggregate pages on the website) represents the part of the value of a project funded by public sources of financing.
 In addition to Community and national resources specifically designated for cohesion, it also includes other types of public resources (for example, ordinary resources appropriated by municipalities, provinces or regions) that each project financed within the cohesion policy framework can activate.

-The public cost of a project is the total public financing net of savings (see the variable OC_FINANZ_TOT_PUB_NETTO, calculated as the difference between the field FINANZ_TOTALE_PUBBLICO and the field ECONOMIE_TOTALI_PUBBLICHE).
+The "public cost" of a project is the total public financing net of savings and is displayed on the home page, on other aggregate pages and on each project page. (see the variable OC_FINANZ_TOT_PUB_NETTO, calculated as the difference between the field FINANZ_TOTALE_PUBBLICO and the field ECONOMIE_TOTALI_PUBBLICHE).

-In the Projects dataset that can be downloaded in the Open Data section of the OpenCoesione website, the variable for total public funding is present in the form FINANZ_TOTALE_PUBBLICO and total net public funding is given as OC_FINANZ_TOT_PUB_NETTO.
+In the Projects dataset that can be downloaded in the Open Data section of the OpenCoesione website, the variable for total public funding is present in the form FINANZ_TOTALE_PUBBLICO and public cost, namely total net public funding, is given as OC_FINANZ_TOT_PUB_NETTO.
 The metadata file provides detailed descriptions.

 The time series of payments published on OpenCoesione, which is obtained from the variables present in the Unitary Monitoring System populated by the bodies involved, also includes recoveries, i.e. flows with the opposite sign of payments, representing the restitution of amount paid out previously (drawing, for example, on advances for projects that were subsequently found to not be eligible or were not refunded, which the beneficiary is asked to repay).
 The payments variable may therefore also have a negative value.